numbat70/inclusion2021/_docs/accessibility/document.md

 You don’t need to add alt text to decorative images.

-Read more about writing alt text [Link not ready - but will redirect to the Scottish Enterprise Design System Guidance for this]
+Read more about writing alt text [will redirect to the Scottish Enterprise Design System Guidance for this - not ready yet]
 A <a href="https://axesslab.com/alt-texts" target="_blank">good link to understand more about alt text</a> and how to do a good one.
 And <a href="https://webaim.org/techniques/alttext" target="_blank">a longer guidance</a>.
 A <a href="https://thoughtbot.com/blog/alt-vs-figcaption" target="_blank">blog post when you are unsure between a caption and an alt text</a>